Ankit-QAble/web_pw_framework/docs/EMAIL_REPORTING.md

      - This is a Gmail security requirement
      - You MUST use a Gmail App Password, not your regular password
      - Follow the Gmail setup steps above to generate an App Password
+   - **Error: "Invalid login" (Outlook)**
+     - Verify your Outlook email and password
+     - Try using an app password instead of your regular password
+     - Ensure 2-factor authentication is enabled if using app password
+   - **Error: "Connection timeout" (Outlook)**
+     - Check if your organization blocks SMTP connections
+     - Try using port 25 or 2525 as alternatives
+     - Verify firewall settings
    - Verify username and password
    - For Gmail, ensure you're using an app-specific password
    - Check if 2-factor authentication is enabled